applegrew/ag-webrtc-sfu/README.md

 * Concept of rooms.
 The conference tracks are forwarded within a given room.
 * Supports JWT based authentication to connect to websocket to initiate Webrtc peer connection.

+It has a npm module to easily get the `ag-webrtc-sfu.js` file from here for use on client-sides.

 ## Instructions
 ### Download